 Add the flour to the drippings, stir well and cook for about 1 minute, until the flour lightly browns in the fat.
 Add the 2 cups of water, stir well, and bring to a boil.
 Add the sausage balls and all the remaining ingredients, except the parsley and bring to a boil.
-Cover, reduce the heat to low, and continue cooking about 45 minutes.
-There should be just enough liquid remaining in the pan to moisten the potatoes; if necessary, continue cooking, over high heat for 2 to 3 minutes to reduce the liquid and create a creamy sauce.
+Cover, reduce the heat to low, and continue cooking 45 minutes.
+There should be just enough liquid remaining in the pan to moisten the potatoes; if not, continue cooking, over high heat for 2 to 3 minutes to reduce the liquid and create a creamy sauce.

 Sprinkle with parsley and serve.